 - Abandonment of the senior at a public place

 The initial signs of elder abuse may be tricky to identify and may look to be symptoms of Alzheimer’s or increased frailty.
 Alternatively, a caregiver who is abusing the senior may possibly justify signs of abuse away.
 To help prevent abuse, make a point to call and visit senior loved ones often and watch for any changes in the older person’s personality or behavior.
 If any signs of elder abuse are observed or suspected, they should be reported immediately.

-Hired Hands Homecare, experts in senior home care Walnut Creek families trust, can help keep seniors safe, happy, and healthy.
-As the preferred home care agency in Walnut Creek and the surrounding area, we can provide in-home care services, including Alzheimer’s and dementia care, to ensure that seniors are safe and well cared for.
+Hired Hands Homecare, provider of at home caregivers Santa Rose and the surrounding areas trust, can help keep seniors safe, happy, and healthy.
+We can provide in-home care services, including Alzheimer’s and dementia care, to ensure that seniors are safe and well cared for.
 Contact us at (866) 940-4343 for a professional in-home assessment to learn how we can help your loved one.